 Tower Of David is a history museum, specifically about the history of Jerusalem.
-If you love history and archeology, then I would recommend this museum to you.
-Besides having a wide range of exhibits, it also shows everything in chronological order (which makes it easier for most people).
+If you love history and archeology, then I would recommend visiting this museum.
+Furthermore, I would strongly advise joining the overview tour (it is included in the entrance fee).

 Have you been to the Tower Of David?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!

 For additional points of interest nearby check out Jerusalem page.

 Additional ResourcesHere are several resources that I created to help travelers:

 - Israel Trip Planner is the page that will help you to create your perfect travel route.

 - National Parks And Nature Reserves page lists and put all national parks on the map.
 There is also a top list, information about ticket types and campsites.